ZhankovVG/OLX/README.md

 ## About the project

-In this project, I tried to replicate the ОЛХ site.
+In this project, I tried to reproduce the OLX site.
 Implemented various transitions, category selection and product selection from the category.
-Implemented registration and adding a new announcement.
-As well as the withdrawal of goods to the basket and the purchase of the selected product.
+Implemented registration and adding a new ad.
+As well as a hidden phone number that you can see when you click on it and contact the seller.

 ## Documentation